-Install the base tube on the VG side (right side) of the control frame.
+Install the base tube on the right side (VG side if you have a VG glider) of the control frame.
 You are now ready to set up your glider.
-If you have the Fast foil control frame you will put the BT on as you set up.
+If you have the Fast foil control frame you will put both sides of the Base tube on as you set up.